 VALENTINES DAY STEM SUPPLIES

-Have fun with these ideas.
-Move the calendar around to suit your needs.
-Pick just a few to enjoy or try each one!
+Have fun with these STEM ideas below.
+Use them to set up your own 14 day countdown calendar or move them around to suit your needs.
+Pick just a few Valentine activities to enjoy or try each one!
 It’s up to you how many you try.

 Day 1: Flying Cupids Balloon Rocket